intervene-EU-H2020/GxE_SESDisease/README.md

 8. Line 197 - specify the location you want to save the model 2 output.
 - Output file is "&#42;_INTERVENE_Occupation_CoxPH_model2_Coeffs.txt"

-## Model 3: Determine the effect of the trait-specific polygenic risk score (PRS) stratified by level of the socioeconomic index on disease risk
+## Model 3: Determine the effect of the trait-specific polygenic score (PGS) stratified by level of the socioeconomic index on disease risk
 ### Educational Attainment
-Run [CoxPHmodel3_EducationalAttainment.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/CoxModels/CoxPHmodel3_EducationalAttainment.R) to run the Education stratified (where EA is dichotomized into low vs high EA) Cox proportional hazard models with age at disease onset as timescale, and include the trait-specific PRS, sex (except for breast and prostate cancer), bith decade, and the first 10 genetic PCS as covariates.
+Run [CoxPHmodel3_EducationalAttainment.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/CoxModels/CoxPHmodel3_EducationalAttainment.R) to run the Education stratified (where EA is dichotomized into low vs high EA) Cox proportional hazard models with age at disease onset as timescale, and include the trait-specific PGS, sex (except for breast and prostate cancer), bith decade, and the first 10 genetic PCS as covariates.
 Please make the following adjustments:
 1. Line 50 - if you're running this on a single core or a Rstudio session with automatic multi-threading, you can choose to out-command this line
 2. Line 53 - replace with the name of your biobank (don't include spaces in the biobank name)
 3. Line 62 - specify file location + filename